PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 # Stores listing

-In this interface, all the stores are listed in a handy list, giving every store's information as well as an indicator telling whether the store is currently active or not –  it's possible to for instance want to gather the information for a new store in advance, in order to have its page ready for the launch.
+This page lists all the stores.
+The stores enabled are displayed in the corresponding "stores" page of the front office.

 ## Call to action